 When will I receive my race number?

-Race packs will be sent out after 2nd March 2019.
+Race packs will be sent out from the second week of March.
 Please do not contact us if you have not received your race pack by race day.
-Instead, if you have a confirmed entry either on-line or postal (on on-line listing, e-mail confirmation or cheque cashed), and have received the Runners Information pack via email contact the Race HQ in the Runners’ Tent on race day – your place is secure and your number will be re-issued on race day.
-Pre-ordered T-shirts are being sent out with the race packs.
+Instead, if you have a confirmed entry and have received the Runners Information pack via email contact the Race HQ outside the Calebs Coffee building just before the finish line – your place is secure and your number will be re-issued on race day.

-Please note that race packs for military entries will not be sent out and must be collected from the Runners’ Tent on the day.
-Please arrive to collect numbers between 8.30am and 9.45am (latest).
+Please note that race packs for military entries will not be sent out and must be collected from outside the Calebs Coffee building (just before the finish line) on the day.
+Please arrive to collect numbers between 8.00am and 9.00am (latest).
 Your Runners Information Pack will be emailed to you in advance of the day.

 Runner numbers and ChampionChip

 Please check that your running number has a ChampionChip timing device fixed to the back of it.
-If this is not the case, please visit the Race HQ (in the Runners Tent) in Calthorpe Park on race day.
+If this is not the case, please visit the Race HQ (outside the Calebs Coffee building just before the finish line) in Calthorpe Park on race day.
 Do not contact us in advance.

 Do not remove the chip or fold your number in a way which may damage the chip or your finish time will not be recorded.

-These will be sent out with your race number from 2nd March 2019.
-Military entrants can collect one on the day.
+These will be sent out with your race number from the second week of March.

 My number has not arrived.
 What do I do?